herowio/herow-plugin-flutter/DEVELOPMENT-README.md

     }
 ```

-* If your method must return something then invoke `result.success` or `result.fail` with some logic  :
+* If your method returns something then invoke `result.success` or `result.fail` with a logic output :

 ```kotlin
     "MyNewMethodReturnSomething" -> {